Mature Masculine

 Fear-based resistance: "We've always done it this way."
 Resistance driven by anxiety rather than wisdom.
 True conservation can explain why something is worth preserving.

 Hoarding: Keeping everything regardless of value.
-True conservation is selective—it preserves what serves life and releases what doesn't.
+True conservation is selective.
+It preserves what serves life and releases what doesn't.

 Reactionary opposition: Resisting anything new.
 True conservation is positive, not reactive.
 It knows what it's preserving and why.